groboclown/tern-scheduler/README.md

 ## Implementation TO-DOs

-### Repairing and Disabled and Delete Scheduled Jobs
+### Scheduled Job Delete

-There are a lot of problems with disabled jobs as they stand now.

-* Lease state is separate from other state.
-Lease state is either "null" (not leased) or one of:
-  * Add Task + added task PK
-  * Update Task + task PK
-  * Repair Task + task PK
-  * Pasture schedule
-  This is primarily possible because PK creation is done outside the data store.
-* Pasture flag.
-It's put out to pasture and ready for the grave.
-Pastured schedules allow tasks to run as normal, but new tasks are created only on retry.

-All these states allow for easier inspection of state when the task goes into repair mode.

 Deleting scheduled jobs is broken right now - it will leave tasks without parents.
+So it's currently disabled.

+### Repair

+Repairing scheduled jobs and tasks in an uncertain state needs to be handled.
+The code is present to detect them and trigger a fix execution, but the fix needs to be written.

 ### One Time Task Removal